Loratadine: History

 Schering-Plough developed loratadine as part of a quest for a potential blockbuster drug: a nonsedating antihistamine.
 By the time Schering submitted the drug to the U.S. Food and Drug Administration (FDA) for approval, the agency had already approved a competitor's nonsedating antihistamine, terfenadine (trade name Seldane), and, therefore, put loratadine on a lower priority.
 However, terfenadine had to be removed from the U.S. market by the manufacturer in late 1997 after reports of serious ventricular arrhythmias among those taking the drug.

 Loratadine was approved by the FDA in 1993.
 The drug continued to be available only by prescription in the U.S. until it went off patent in 2002.
 It was then subsequently approved for over-the-counter sales.
 Once it became an unpatented over-the-counter drug, the price dropped significantly.

 Schering also developed desloratadine (Clarinex/Aerius), which is an active metabolite of loratadine.

 Society and culture

 Over the counter

 In 1998, in an unprecedented action in the United States, an American insurance company, Anthem Inc., petitioned the federal Food and Drug Administration to allow loratadine and two other antihistamines to be made available over the counter (OTC) while they were still protected by patents; the administration granted the request, which was not binding on manufacturers.
 In the United States, Schering-Plough made loratadine available over the counter in 2002.
-In 2015, loratadine was available over the counter in many countries.
+By 2015, loratadine was available over the counter in many countries.